morento101/morento101/README.md

-### What's up👋
+My name is Yaroslav, and I am a Python Full Stack Developer with 4 years of experience.
 I'm a responsible, goal-oriented, and curious Python Developer.
 I have robust Python and Django knowledge and a big passion for Docker, databases, FrontEnd, and Linux.
-I aim to work in a team of professionals to enhance my Soft and Hard Skills.
-I dream of developing high-loaded systems.

-Recently, I finished my Python Internship at SoftServe, where I worked in a team of 9 members using Scrum methodology.
-We used Django Rest Framework, React.js, and AWS to create a system for searching for the nearest beauty salons, scheduling services, notifying clients about appointments, and providing an easy and intuitive way of organizing stuff for business owners with detailed statistics.
-For Agile work, I decided to set up CI/CD using AWS and GitHub.
-My primary responsibility was to deploy our project in production.
-Every day we had stand-ups to enhance our communication.
+I use GIT, Docker, Flask, Django, Scrum, and VPS services for creating websites and APIs in my daily workflow.

+Before writing the code, I study your project and your needs.
+My goal is to help you solve the tasks you've got.

+My most outstanding qualities are good communication skills, hard-worker, clarity and accuracy in work, and willingness to always achieve the desired result for the customer.
+I quickly learn new tools and technologies and my mind is always open.

+In addition to my technical skills, I bring strong communication abilities, a collaborative mindset, and a high degree of responsibility and adaptability, making me an effective contributor to any project.

+I expect to study new technologies and best practices, deliver valuable results and be a part of a great team with shared interests and values.
+I'm open-minded and active, always ready to learn something new.